Censorship in the United States: Local censorship

 Until Gitlow v.
-New York in 1925, the First Amendment was not held to apply to states and municipalities.
+New York in 1925, the First Amendment was held not to apply to states and municipalities.
 Entities without any prohibition in their own charters were free to censor newspapers, magazines, books, plays, movies, comedy shows, and so on, as exemplified by the phrase "banned in Boston."
 Despite this decision, censorship continued under this additional First Amendment scrutiny into the 1950s and 1960s.

 In New York, litigation on a local ban upon the book Ulysses by James Joyce in 1933 played a pivotal role in an eventual set of rules determining what is and is not obscene.
 The standard of the effect upon "l'homme moyen sensuel" (the reasonable person), when reading or viewing of material, became the legal standard.
 The ruling instructed the Court to not consider the impression of the "little old lady" or most "pious member of the community" rather to the general community as a whole.
 The book's publisher, despite only receiving a ruling in New York, took the risk of publishing the book nationally despite local bans still being in place.
 The publisher reasoned the ruling in New York would be seen by local efforts to ban books as protection.